Mushie1/subfolder-indent/README.md

-# subfolder-indent
+# Subfolder Indent
 A simple module that adds an indent to subfolders

-Work in progress: to add customisable setting for indent size
+# Work in progress:
+Add customisable setting for indent size